-For the reasons stated above, NASDAQ believes that the proposed fee is fair and equitable, and not unreasonably discriminatory.
+For the reasons stated above.
+NASDAQ believes that the proposed fee is fair and equitable in accordance with Section 6(b)(4) of the Act, and not unreasonably discriminatory in accordance with Section 6(b)(5) of the Act.
 As described above, the proposed fee is based on pricing conventions and distinctions that exist in NASDAQ's current fee schedule, and the fee schedules of other exchanges.
-These distinctions (top-of-book versus Depth-of-Book, Professional versus non-Professional Subscribers, Direct versus Indirect Access, Internal versus External Distribution) are each based on principles of fairness and equity that have helped for many years to maintain fair, equitable, and not unreasonably discriminatory fees, and that apply with equal or greater force to the current proposal.
+These distinctions (top-of-book versus Depthof-Book, Professional versus non-Professional Subscribers, Direct versus Indirect Access, Internal versus External Distribution) are each based on principles of fairness and equity that have helped for many years to maintain fair, equitable, and not unreasonably discriminatory fees, and that apply with equal or greater force to the current